Sir Rashbehari Ghosh Mahavidyalaya: History

 Sir Rashbehari Ghosh Mahavidyalaya (SRGM) was set up, keeping in mind the ideals of Rash Behari Ghosh, who was an Indian politician, lawyer, social worker and philanthropist.
 The college was established through a notification of the Government of West Bengal in 2010 and originally affiliated to the University of Burdwan.
 The college was located 20 km southwest of Bardhaman and the college campus was spread over 17 bighas of green landscape.
 People of Ukhrid participated in freedom struggle.
-After independent Sir Rashbehari Ghosh Mahavidyalaya was an outcome development work started.
-Initially, Arts stream was introduced in the college at intermediate level.
+After independence Sir Rashbehari Ghosh Mahavidyalaya was an outcome development work started.
+Initially, arts stream was introduced in the college at intermediate level.

 Campus

-The Sir Rashbehari Ghosh Mahavidyalaya is well connected to other parts of the area through both railways and roadways.
-The nearest railway station is the Bowaichandi railway station,3.5 km from the college on the south and the very nearest roadway is the Khandaghosh-Badulia Road, which is well connected to the State Highway 7 (West Bengal).
+The Sir Rashbehari Ghosh Mahavidyalaya is connected to other parts of the area through both railways and roadways.
+The nearest railway station is the Bowaichandi railway station,3.5 km from the college on the south and the nearest roadway is the Khandaghosh-Badulia Road, which is connected to the State Highway 7 (West Bengal).

-This institution has rich tradition which is gradually blended with modernity.
 This college aims to surge ahead with the inhabitants of rural Bengal.
 The college has a 7 acre campus in the heart of the block of Khandaghosh which comprises two storied building.
-The College Authority has a plan to build a modest library, one Girls' Common Room and one Boys' Common Room cum Students' Union Room and a huge playground in near future.
+The College Authority has a plan to build a modest library, one girls' common room and one boys' common room cum students' union room.